-Indigenous migrants are often overlooked within the immigrant rights movement; however, the recent increase of indigenous migrants arriving at the border has increased the visibility of these diverse communities and emphasized the need to support indigenous-led migrant organizations that provide critical interpretation and translations services.
+Indigenous migrants are often overlooked within the immigrant rights movement; however, the recent increase of Indigenous migrants arriving at the border has increased the visibility of these diverse communities and emphasized the need to support Indigenous-led migrant organizations that provide critical interpretation and translation services.

 Photo credit: Stefan Lac